cloudify-cosmo/cloudify-dev/scripts/replace-certificates/README.md

 ## Notes
 1. The script uses `sudo` commands, therefore, sudo permissions for the ssh user are needed on each one of the hosts.
-1. The script installs the following on all hosts:
+1. The script installs automatically the following on all hosts:
     * `epel-release`
     * `python-pip`
     * `ruamel.yaml==0.15.94` package